whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/templates/metadata/README.md

 ## Purpose

-These files are used to record structured metadata that sits alongside the RNA-seq sample sheet.
+These files are used to record structured metadata that sits alongside the RNA-seq samplesheet.

 The goal is to ensure that projects are documented consistently and are easy to interpret, reproduce, and hand off for downstream analysis.